authhero/auth/README.md

 The clients are stored in KV storage and contain the client id and the client secret.
 They are stored as snapshots together with the tenant data.

-## Durable Objects Entities

-### Users

-The users are stored in durable objects and contain the user profile and the login methods.
-When a user is updated it sends a message to the user queue to sync the user data to the SQLite database.

 # Linking accounts

 Each user object is connected to one email, so for instance, there would be one common user object for a user that logged in with email/password, code and Google.
 The user object will keep an array of the login methods and store separate profiles for syncing purposes.